 - Veta's parents also taught her to become known for good things.

-[12:39] "And really, the only thing that we can control is ourselves and our own reaction to all the things that might go around us.
-None of us can control the course of fate.
-We can position ourselves as best as we can." - Click Here To Tweet This
+[12:39] "The only thing that we can control is ourselves and our own reaction to all the things that might go around us." - Click Here To Tweet This

 [15:41] How Being ‘Different’ Affected Veta